hungrybeagle/002c-string-variables/README.md

 You will create 2 variables: x and y
 Store the numerical value of 5 into x
 Store the string value of "donut" into y
-Do not create a variable to store the result, but instead print the result directly using x and y in the print statement. print() the result
+Do not create a variable to store the result, but instead print the result directly using x and y with the multiplication operator in the print statement. print() the result
 (1 points)